droonga/droonga.org/tutorial/1.0.6/groonga/index.md

 # service droonga-http-server start
 ~~~

-If you set up your Droonga nodes manually, see [the manual installation tutorial](../manual-install/#start-services).
+If you set up your Droonga nodes manually, see [the manual installation tutorial](../manual-install/#start-services) to know how to start daemons.

 By these commands, services start to work.
 Now two nodes construct a cluster and they monitor each other.